iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 #### Poll Cycle Intervals and Parameter Lists

 The adapter will - after connecting to the Wolf Smartset server - periodically poll parameter values from the server.
-- `Poll all Parameters`: the adapter will poll all parameters found on the server.
+- `Poll all Parameters`: the adapter will always poll all parameters found on the server.
 This poll strategy is backward compatible with adapter version 1.x

 The adapter also supports a more sophisticated poll strategy based on two independent poll cycles with different cycle intervals.
-- `Short Poll Cycle Interval`: enter the interval in seconds.
+- `Short Poll Cycle Interval`: enter the interval in __seconds__.
 The Wolf Smartset server defines an absolute minimum poll interval (currently 60 sec) which you should not undercut.
 If you configure a value below this minimum interval the server will not respond in the expected way or may even disconnect your session.
 The adapter requests the current minimum poll interval from the server periodically.
 If the configured poll interval is below the minimum poll interval indicated by the server, you will get a warning log from the adapter and you should adjust your poll interval accordingly.
-- `Long Poll Cycle Interval`: enter the interval in minutes for the second poll cycle.
+- `Long Poll Cycle Interval`: enter the interval in __minutes__ for the second poll cycle.

 The Wolf Smartset server groups the various device parameters into different bundles, identified by a numeric BundleId.
 In the __ioBroker Admin__ UI  you will find the BundleIds for the different parameter groups in the __Object__ view below the __wolf-smartset__ instance at the channel level.